 The Company has secured an attractive bauxite license in the Makumre region in Sierra Leone.
-Based on promising historical data and the results of our initial exploration program, a renowned third party was contracted to provide a study on the potential logistical routes for the export of bauxite.
-The study concluded that there are multiple viable options.
-Furthermore, the study concludes that no fatal flaws are detected from an environmental, social, logistical and utility perspective that would block the further development of this project.
-Therefore, a drilling campaign is planned for 2014 to further explore the deposit and develop a mining plan.
+Studies of a renowned consulting firm pointed out that multiple logistical routes are viable for the export of bauxite.
+These studies also pointed out that no fatal flaws are detected from an environmental, social, logistical and utility perspective that would block the further development of this project.
+After completion of a drilling campaign it is expected that mining and the export of bauxite will follow shortly (end of 2015).